chapel-lang/chapel/doc/rst/users-guide/base/constParam.rst

   :lines: 1

-As with variable declarations, the type specification or initializer may be omitted in a ``const`` declaration, in which case the compiler will fill in any missing details:
+As with variable declarations, the type specification or initializer maybe omitted in a ``const`` declaration, in which case the compiler will fill in any missing details:

 .. literalinclude:: examples/users-guide/base/constParam.chpl